New Shark species discovered in Belize has been identified - The San Pedro Sun

 New Shark species discovered in Belize has been identified

-A new shark species discovered in Belizean waters about a year ago has been named the Atlantic Sixgill Shark.
-The identification was made by scientists of the Florida Institute of Technology, MarAlliance in Belize, Florida State University Coastal and Marine Laboratory in Teresa and the National Marine Fisheries Service.
+A new shark species discovered in Belizean waters about two years ago has been named the Atlantic Sixgill Shark.
+The identification was made by scientists of the Florida Institute of Technology, Mar-Alliance in Belize, Florida State University Coastal and Marine Laboratory in Teresa, Florida and the National Marine Fisheries Service.

-According to a press release that was issued by the Fisheries Department last year, on Monday, February 6, 2017, the shark discovery was made during research led by Doctor Demian Chapman from the Florida International University.
-He had been conducting studies on sharks in Belize since 2008 with a focus on the Hammerhead species.
-While collecting data on the Belizean shark population, Chapman and members of the Fisheries Department thought they were taking samples of what appeared to be a normal Hammerhead shark.
-However, after looking at the shark’s DNA, they realized that it was completely different, resulting in the discovery of the new species.
-The team of scientists was able to identify the new shark species as the Atlantic Sixgill Shark.

-The team of scientists in charge of the identification process was led by Florida Institute of Technology’s Toby Daly-Engel, who confirmed that after decades of uncertainty the Sixgill Sharks residing in the Atlantic Ocean are a different species than their counterparts in the Indian and Pacific oceans.
-Using 1,310 base pairs of two mitochondrial genes, Daly-Engel, determined that there are enough genetic differences between what had long been considered a single species, Hexanchus nakamurai, to rename the Atlantic variety Hexanchus vitulus.
+Mar-Alliance had been working with local fishers to conduct research on sharks in Belize for more than 20 years and a couple of years ago they began to research the deep sea sharks as well.
+One of the very first deep-sea sharks they caught was right off the barrier reef at around 800 feet deep, which they thought was the “Bigeye Sixgill shark” (Hexanchus nakamurai).
+This species was considered to be distributed world-wide in deep waters but because it lives at such extreme depths very little is known about it, especially in the western Caribbean Sea.
+They then took a small piece of the fin for genetic analysis, tagged and released the shark.
+Since 2016, Mar-Alliance has captured, tagged, and released nearly 30 of these sharks, with most of them found off the coast of Ambergris Caye.
+Mar-Alliance then collaborated with researchers from the Florida Institute of Technology, Florida State University, and the National Marine Fisheries Service to compare the genetic samples of Sixgill sharks they have found with others from the Gulf of Mexico and Bahamas with those in the Pacific.
+After various studies, they were able to determine that the species in the Atlantic Ocean is actually a completely different species from the one found in the Indo-Pacific, even though they look similar.
+“This discovery highlights how little we know about sharks in the deep sea, especially in our region.
+It is also an important discovery because these sharks are already being affected by deep-sea fisheries, even though we know so little about them,” said Mar-Alliance, Technical Coordinator, Ivy Baremore.

 With ancestors dating back to over 250 million years, Atlantic Sixgill Sharks are among the oldest creatures on Earth.
 Yet the fact that they reside at extreme ocean depths, sometimes thousands of feet below the surface, has made them especially challenging to study.
 With this new discovery, the Atlantic Sixgill Sharks will now have a better chance at long-term survival.